kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Think for yourselves and let others enjoy the privilege to do so too. - Voltaire
+    ## The wisdom of the wise, and the experience of ages, may be preserved by quotation. - Isaac D'Israeli